 Idle Scholarship for Graduate Study in New York

 Occidental is a distinguished liberal arts College of some 1500 undergraduates; it sits on a fine campus situated in Eagle Rock, Los Angeles.
-It has some very unusual internship and semester programmes, including the only undergraduate internship at the United Nations in New York.
+It has some very sought-after internship and semester programmes, including the only undergraduate internship at the United Nations in New York.

 - academic record and non-academic activities at Cambridge;